Motor Vehicle Excise Tax

 If the demand is not answered within 14 days, the collector may issue a warrant to the deputy tax collector or an appointed agent, which carries another $10 fee.
 The deputy tax collector, or agent, issues a warrant notice at a cost of $12.
-If there is still no response, a final warrant, a service warrant, will be delivered or exhibited to the taxpayer at his / her residence or workplace, at a fee of $17.
+If there is still no response, a final warrant, a service warrant, will be delivered or exhibited to the taxpayer at their residence or workplace, at a fee of $17.
 All interest and penalties should be clearly stated on the bill.

-If an owner of a motor vehicle thinks that he/she is entitled to an adjustment of his/her excise bill it is strongly recommended that he/she pay the bill in full, then contact the assessor's office for an application, or follow this link to download an abatement application.
+If an owner of a motor vehicle thinks that he/she is entitled to an adjustment of their excise bill it is strongly recommended that he/she pay the bill in full, then contact the assessor's office for an application, or follow this link to download an abatement application.
 Although payment of a bill is not a precondition for an abatement, an owner risks incurring late fees and penalties if an abatement is not granted.

 Applications for abatement must be received by the assessor by December 31 of the year following the year of the tax.
 If the bill is mailed after December 1 of the year following the tax year, application must be made on or before the 30th day from the date of issue or the date of mailing, whichever is later.